Reading Studies Critically

 The following abstract contains a claim that is not supported by typical RCT design.
 Identify and explain the problem: "Our randomized controlled trial shows that developers using our tool are more productive.
 We therefore recommend that all engineering teams adopt it."

 An RCT establishes that the treatment caused an outcome in the studied population under the studied conditions.
-"More productive" in an RCT typically means "faster at the specific task used in the study."
+"More productive" in an RCT typically means "faster at the specific task used in the study".
 The recommendation to "all engineering teams" is an external validity claim: that the effect generalizes beyond the study's sample (often students or volunteers at one organization), task (often artificial or narrow), and context.
 Most SE experiments cannot support broad adoption recommendations because their external validity is limited.

 Exercises